singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 37  }
 ```

 **15.6  Synchronized Methods:** You are given a class with synchronized method A and a normal method B. If you have two threads in one instance of a program, can they both execute A at the same time?
 Can they execute A and B at the same time?
-pg 180

 SOLUTION